RB-Codes/Learning-Journal-repo-/README.md

 It has also the ability to give references, we can use programmed symbols and tags, also links for repositories are instantly turned into clickable links, to make linking process easy and quick.

+# ***Growth mindset***
+A growing midset is a way of thinking, that alows the person who posses it to ahieve higher levels of understanding as well as expand his imagination and prespective, a person with a constantly developing mindset is a successful person that finds many solutions for every problem.

+Here are three ways to remain in growth mindset zone:

+1. never stop trying ![Never] (https://p0.pikrepo.com/preview/780/625/person-climbing-on-mountain.jpg)
+2. look for new challenges ![look] (https://i1.pickpik.com/photos/343/867/614/man-boy-blue-holding-thumb.jpg)
+3. ask more quetions everyday ![Ask] (https://i0.hippopx.com/photos/283/600/880/doubt-portrait-doubts-notion-preview.jpg)

 **Thank you** :smile: :+1: